Detect the chronic fat distribution disorder that affects one in 10 women with the lipoedema test

 • General exhaustion and a feeling of fatigue

-For a targeted and well-founded diagnosis, not only your described symptoms or a lipedema test carried out are important, but a thorough physical examination is also essential.
+For a targeted and well-founded diagnosis, not only your described symptoms or a lipoedema test are important, but also a thorough physical examination is essential.
 There are currently no technical procedures that can clearly confirm lipedema.
-Sonographic examinations may provide clues but, like a lipedema test, do not provide conclusive proof of the presence of lipedema.
+Sonographic examinations may provide clues but, like a lipoedema test, do not provide conclusive proof of the presence of lipoedema.

-Recognizing lipedema – you can use tests to do this.
-However, the lipedema test only serves as a first milestone on your possible path to diagnosis.
-In this test, we ask you 10 questions that focus on the symptoms of lipedema as observed in a large number of affected women.
-However, it is important for us to emphasize that this lipedema test in no way can or should replace a personal visit to the doctor.
-A clear diagnosis can only be determined in direct, specialist dialog with a phlebologist, your family doctor or during a consultation in our clinic.
-You should therefore use this test as an initial guide, but not as a final diagnosis.
+The lipedema test serves as the first milestone on your possible path to diagnosis.
+In this test, we ask you 10 questions that focus on the symptoms of lipoedema as observed in a large number of affected women.
+However, it is important for us to emphasize that this lipoedema test cannot or should not replace a personal consultation with a doctor.
+A clear diagnosis can only be determined in a direct, specialist dialog with a phlebologist, your family doctor or during a consultation in our clinic.
+This test should therefore be seen as an initial guide, but not as a final diagnosis.

-To complete the lipedema test, take a moment to reflect honestly on your physical experiences.
-Pay particular attention to symptoms that you may have been experiencing since your younger years and answer each question as honestly as possible.
-This is the only way you will be able to complete a lipedema check with the help of the test.
+To carry out the lipoedema test, take a moment to rest and reflect honestly on your physical sensations.
+Pay particular attention to symptoms that you may have been experiencing since your younger years and answer each question with the utmost sincerity.
+This is the only way you can carry out a lipedema check using the test.
 Once you have your results, you can then find out about possible therapies and doctors who can treat you.

 After the test is before the diagnosis - the next steps

-Being diagnosed with Lipedema can bring emotional highs and lows, but also offers the possibility of targeted treatment that promises to reduce symptoms.
-The lipedema test as well as the medical examinations and your personal observations and notes are key elements in the early identification and treatment of this condition.
+The diagnosis of lipoedema can bring emotional highs and lows, but also offers the possibility of targeted treatment that promises to alleviate the symptoms.
+Both the lipedema test and the medical examinations as well as your personal observations and notes are key elements for the early identification and treatment of this disease.

 FAQ - Lipedema test